Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-convert-a-list-into-an-array-in-javascript.md

 Ok, on to the magic part, let's convert our array input into an array.

-We start by adding defining our variables
+We start by adding defining our variables.

 ```js
 const textarea = document.getElementById('textarea');
 const array = document.getElementById('array');
 ```

-Now we can add our input listener to the textarea element
+Now we can add our input listener to the textarea element.

 ```js
 textarea.addEventListener('input', function () {